 There were three key objectives.
 Firstly, to provide 24 homes for homeless families living in poor quality temporary accommodation.
 Secondly, to create community commercial at the ground floor.
 Thirdly, to infill a prominent site on the high street which had been left empty following the demolition of the Ladywell Leisure Centre and act as a catalyst for future regeneration.

-The design proposed the construction of a deployable building up to four storeys in height to provide 24 x 2 bedroom flats with up to 8 commercial units at street level.
+The design proposed the construction of a deployable building up to four storeys in height to provide 24 x 2 bedroom flats with up to four community/retail units at street level.
 After 4 years on the Ladywell site, the scheme will be relocated elsewhere within the Borough.
 In the long term the buildings may find a permanent site, or may be divided up to create smaller projects according to site availability.